emmafw/Navino-ios2/README.md

 Follow these directions to allow the application to be installed. https://ioscodesigning.com/generating-code-signing-files/

-If running Navino on a simulator comment out lines 124 and 125 before running.
+If running Navino on a simulator comment out lines 247 and 248 before running.
+Not doing so will cause the build to fail.
 These lines deal with the user's current location using CoreLocation and do not work on a simuator due to how current location is simulated.
 Directions features will also not work in the simulator as directions update based on user's current location which does not